 Creating a Child project

-When you click create you’ll be redirected to the project page for the new Child project, which shows the creation progress.
-It might take several minutes for the project to spin up and before your environments are ready.
+- It might take several minutes for the project to spin up and before your environments are ready.

 When your environments are ready your will see a green light next to the environment name.